Shape of the universe: Boundary

+Whether space is finite in extent is distinct from whether it has a boundary.
+In cosmological models, space is usually represented by a three-dimensional manifold.
+Such a manifold may be compact without having a boundary; a compact manifold without boundary is called a closed manifold.
+Familiar examples are the 3-sphere and the 3-torus.
+Both are compact and have no boundary, although the 3-sphere is simply connected and has positive curvature, whereas the 3-torus is multiply connected and flat.
+Thus a spatially finite universe need not have an edge, and the absence of an edge does not imply that the universe is spatially infinite.

+If the universe has a compact topology on a scale comparable to or smaller than the observable universe, light may reach an observer along more than one topologically distinct path.
+This can in principle produce multiple images of the same astronomical objects or repeated patterns in the cosmic microwave background.
+One proposed test is the circles in the sky method, which searches for matching circles in the last-scattering surface produced by different lines of sight to the same physical region.
+Searches using Planck data found no evidence for the compact topologies tested at scales smaller than the diameter of the last-scattering surface, although substantial classes of possible topologies remain observationally unconstrained.

 Curvature

 The curvature of the universe places constraints on the topology.
 If the spatial geometry is spherical, i.e., possess positive curvature, the topology is compact.
 For a flat (zero curvature) or a hyperbolic (negative curvature) spatial geometry, the topology can be either compact or infinite.
 Many textbooks erroneously state that a flat or hyperbolic universe implies an infinite universe; however, the correct statement is that a flat universe that is also simply connected implies an infinite universe.
 For example, Euclidean space is flat, simply connected, and infinite, but there are tori that are flat, multiply connected, finite, and compact (see flat torus).

 In general, local to global theorems in Riemannian geometry relate the local geometry to the global geometry.
 If the local geometry has constant curvature, the global geometry is very constrained, as described in Thurston geometries.

 The latest research shows that even the most powerful future experiments (like the SKA) will not be able to distinguish between a flat, open and closed universe if the true value of cosmological curvature parameter is smaller than 10^{−4}.
 If the true value of the cosmological curvature parameter is larger than 10^{−3} we will be able to distinguish between these three models even now.

-Final results of the Planck mission, released in 2018, show the cosmological curvature parameter, 1 − Ω = Ω_{K} = −Kc^{2}/a^{2}H^{2}, to be 0.0007±0.0019, consistent with a flat universe. (i.e. positive curvature: K = +1, Ω_{K} < 0, Ω > 1, negative curvature: K = −1, Ω_{K} > 0, Ω < 1, zero curvature: K = 0, Ω_{K} = 0, Ω = 1).